Setting up a video call

 Step 2: Handling device permissions

-Between handles all the difficult parts of the device permissions for the easiest call experience.
-The built-in method getPermissionState unifies permission handling across all browsers and it returns a DevicePermissionState object.
-If the participant denies permission, we suggest handling this situation by displaying an alert.
-To learn more about how devices are used in Between, visit the Adjusting Audio/Video section
+If the user denies permission, it's a good idea to handle this situation by displaying an alert.
+To learn more about how devices are used in Between, visit the Adjusting Audio/Video section.

 // this will ask the user for media permissions